5 Tips to style and organize your entryway

 Would you like to learn more about Shibori?
 I bet you might already be familiar with some of the beautiful tie and dye patterns that you can achieve from rings to lines.
 Many of these gorgeous shape-resist patterns can be achieved in an afternoon at home.
 Today, I will share 3 amazing Shibori techniques that I highly recommend to enhance or begin your textile design practice.
 Whether you are just starting out or an experienced designer, I think that you will find these techniques beneficial.

-My favorite Shibori techniques to teach at workshops and in private lessons are Kumo, Arashi and Itajime.
+My favorite Shibori techniques to teach at workshops and in my Natural Dye e-course are Kumo, Arashi and Itajime.
 I learned about these through reading, lots of experimentation and practice.
-I have compiled a list of Shibori resources for you to see which ones are the best for getting started.
+In this article, I will share my top 3 techniques pictured below with you.

 Before beginning, I gathered all of the supplies that I needed for this project, which included rubber bands, beads, twine and wooden geometric shapes.
 I will share a more detailed list of all supplies alongside each method and I now offer a free checklist, that you can download:)